AlbShar/ubereats/README.md

 <br>

 ### For creating the project were use:
-- HTML, SCSS, native JS;
+- HTML, SCSS, vanilla Javascript;
 - Linter JSHint;
 - Methodology BEM;
-- Font Awesome icons;
 - Grid system flexboxgrid2.